-- (16) Camps.
-From the rental charged for living quarters, or sleeping, or housekeeping accommodations at camps or retreat houses operated by religious, charitable, educational, or other organizations and associations mentioned in subdivision (5), or by privately owned and operated summer camps for children. - (17) Certain institutions.
-From the rental charged for living or sleeping quarters in an institution licensed by the state for the hospitalization, custodial, or nursing care of human beings. - (18) Educational institutions.
-From the rental charged by any educational institution for living quarters, or sleeping, or housekeeping accommodations or other rooms or accommodations to any student or teacher necessitated by attendance at an educational institution.
-"Educational institution" as used in this section means an institution of learning not operated for profit that is empowered to confer diplomas, educational, literary, or academic degrees; that has a regular faculty, curriculum, and organized body of pupils or students in attendance throughout the usual school year; that keeps and furnishes to students and others records required and accepted for entrance to schools of secondary, collegiate, or graduate rank; and no part of the net earnings of which inures to the benefit of any individual. - (19) Motor vehicle and adaptive equipment for persons with disabilities. - (i) From the sale of: (A) Special adaptations; (B) The component parts of the special adaptations; or (C) A specially adapted motor vehicle; provided that the owner furnishes to the tax administrator an affidavit of a licensed physician to the effect that the specially adapted motor vehicle is necessary to transport a family member with a disability or where the vehicle has been specially adapted to meet the specific needs of the person with a disability.
-This exemption applies to not more than one motor vehicle owned and registered for personal, noncommercial use. - (ii) For the purpose of this subsection the term "special adaptations" includes, but is not limited to: wheelchair lifts, wheelchair carriers, wheelchair ramps, wheelchair securements, hand
+(16) Camps. - From the rental charged for living quarters, or sleeping, or housekeeping accommodations at camps or retreat houses operated by religious, charitable, educational, or other organizations and associations mentioned in subdivision (5), or by privately owned and operated summer camps for children.

+15 (17) Certain institutions. - From the rental charged for living or sleeping quarters in an 16 institution licensed by the state for the hospitalization, custodial, or nursing care of human beings.
+17 (18) Educational institutions. - From the rental charged by any educational institution for 18 living quarters, or sleeping, or housekeeping accommodations or other rooms or accommodations 19 to any student or teacher necessitated by attendance at an educational institution.
+"Educational 20 institution" as used in this section means an institution of learning not operated for profit that is 21 empowered to confer diplomas, educational, literary, or academic degrees; that has a regular 22 faculty, curriculum, and organized body of pupils or students in attendance throughout the usual 23 school year; that keeps and furnishes to students and others records required and accepted for 24 entrance to schools of secondary, collegiate, or graduate rank; and no part of the net earnings of 25 which inures to the benefit of any individual.

+(19) Motor vehicle and adaptive equipment for persons with disabilities.

+(i) From the sale of: (A) Special adaptations; (B) The component parts of the special adaptations; or (C) A specially adapted motor vehicle; provided that the owner furnishes to the tax administrator an affidavit of a licensed physician to the effect that the specially adapted motor vehicle is necessary to transport a family member with a disability or where the vehicle has been specially adapted to meet the specific needs of the person with a disability.
+This exemption applies to not more than one motor vehicle owned and registered for personal, noncommercial use.

-- controls, steering devices, extensions, relocations, and crossovers of operator controls, power-assisted controls, raised tops or dropped floors, raised entry doors, or alternative signaling devices to auditory signals. - 4 (iii) From the sale of: (a) special adaptations, (b) the component parts of the special adaptations, for a "wheelchair accessible taxicab" as defined in § 39-14-1, and/or a "wheelchair accessible public motor vehicle" as defined in § 39-14.1-1. - (iv) For the purpose of this subdivision the exemption for a "specially adapted motor vehicle" means a use tax credit not to exceed the amount of use tax that would otherwise be due on the motor vehicle, exclusive of any adaptations.
-The use tax credit is equal to the cost of the special adaptations, including installation. - (20) Heating fuels.
-From the sale and from the storage, use, or other consumption in this state of every type of fuel used in the heating of homes and residential premises. - (21) Electricity and gas.
-From the sale and from the storage, use, or other consumption in this state of electricity and gas furnished for domestic use by occupants of residential premises. - (22) Manufacturing machinery and equipment.
+(ii) For the purpose of this subsection the term "special adaptations" includes, but is not limited to: wheelchair lifts, wheelchair carriers, wheelchair ramps, wheelchair securements, hand controls, steering devices, extensions, relocations, and crossovers of operator controls, power assisted controls, raised tops or dropped floors, raised entry doors, or alternative signaling devices to auditory signals.

+(iii) From the sale of: (a) special adaptations, (b) the component parts of the special adaptations, for a "wheelchair accessible taxicab" as defined in § 39-14-1, and/or a "wheelchair accessible public motor vehicle" as defined in § 39-14.1-1.

+8 (iv) For the purpose of this subdivision the exemption for a "specially adapted motor 9 vehicle" means a use tax credit not to exceed the amount of use tax that would otherwise be due 10 on the motor vehicle, exclusive of any adaptations.
+The use tax credit is equal to the cost of the 11 special adaptations, including installation.

+(20) Heating fuels. - From the sale and from the storage, use, or other consumption inthis state of every type of heating fuel.

+14 (21) Electricity and gas. - From the sale and from the storage, use, or other consumption 15 in this state of electricity and gas.

+(22) Manufacturing machinery and equipment.